Hurricane Gordon

-Hurricane Gordon was a long-lived and catastrophic late-season hurricane of the 1994 Atlantic hurricane season.
-The twelfth and final tropical cyclone of the season, Gordon formed as a tropical depression in the southwestern Caribbean on November 8.
+Hurricane Gordon was an erratic, long-lived, and catastrophic late-season hurricane in 1994.
+The twelfth and final tropical cyclone of the 1994 Atlantic hurricane season, Gordon formed as a tropical depression in the southwestern Caribbean on November 8.
 Without strengthening, the depression made landfall on Nicaragua.
 Later on November 10, the system began to strengthen as it tracked further from land, and it quickly strengthened into Tropical Storm Gordon, the seventh named storm that season.
 Gordon also made landfalls in Jamaica and Cuba while a minimal tropical storm.
 It entered the southwestern Atlantic while resembling a subtropical cyclone.
 By the time it entered the Gulf of Mexico, the storm was fully tropical again.
 Tropical Storm Gordon later crossed the Florida Keys, and turning to the northeast it made landfall in Fort Myers, Florida.
 Gordon strengthened after it re-entered the Atlantic Ocean, becoming a hurricane on November 17.
 It briefly threatened North Carolina while turning to the northwest, although it turned to the south and weakened.
 Gordon deteriorated into a tropical depression and struck Florida again at that intensity on November 20.
 It turned to the north and dissipated the next day over South Carolina.